-A daily maximum limit of 100 mg/L, with a monthly average limit of 50 mg/L is transferred to this outfall from outfall #003.
-Outfall #003 was an internal "technology" outfall, and outfall #002 had a benchmark of 50 mg/L rather than water quality based limits.
-However; this separation into water quality and technology outfalls has led to the facility taking duplicative samples.
-The permit writer has determined limits may be applied to outfall #002 and outfall #003 may be removed with no detrimental effects on water quality.
-The limits at outfall #002 are the same as the technology limits previously applied before treatment; therefore the permit writer has determined a schedule of compliance is not required to meet these limits.
-There is no numeric water quality standard for TSS; however, sediment discharges can negatively impact aquatic life habitat.
-TSS is also a valuable indicator parameter.
-TSS monitoring allows the permittee to identify increases in TSS indicating uncontrolled materials leaving the site.
+Monitoring, with a daily maximum benchmark of 100 mg/L. There is no water quality standard for TSS; however, sediment discharges can negatively impact aquatic life habitat.
+TSS is also a valuable indicator parameter in stormwater permits.
+TSS monitoring allows the permittee to identify increases in TSS that may indicate uncontrolled materials leaving the site.
 Increased suspended solids in runoff can lead to decreased available oxygen for aquatic life and an increase of surface water temperatures in a receiving stream.
 Suspended solids can also be carriers of toxins, which can adsorb to the suspended particles; therefore, total suspended solids are a valuable indicator parameter for other pollution.
+The assigned benchmark value is achievable through proper operational and maintenance of BMPs and falls within the range of values implemented in other permits having similar industrial activities.

-OTHER:
+METALS: